ghosind/Jekyll-Paper-Github/README.md

 Jekyll Paper is a simple Jekyll theme, and it is aim to helping you to create your own blog by the easiest way.
 Jekyll Paper was designed as a paper book style, giving the reader a sense of what it looked like to read a paper book.

+Jekyll Paper for Github is the sub-project for [Jekyll Paper][jekyll-paper], it only contains Github Pages environment supported plugins.

 ## Features

 - Responsive